Plumsail/forms-docs/source/how-to/zapier-excelchart.rst

 --------------------------------------------------
 This article will show you how you can use our forms, Zapier and Excel file to gather information from anonymous submissions and build charts with it.

-We'll use Customer Feedback Form which you can download from out templates |Customer Feedback Form|.
+We'll use Customer Feedback Form which you can download from our templates |Customer Feedback Form|.

 .. |Customer Feedback Form| raw:: html